 This page provides applicants with guidelines for application submission.
 Contact a member of JDRF Grant Staff or reference the RMS360 Pre and Post Award FAQs for additional questions or for assistance with the application process.

-The JDRF International is a leader in setting the agenda for diabetes research worldwide, and is the largest charitable funder of and advocate for type 1 diabetes research.
-The mission of JDRF is to find a cure for diabetes and its complications through the support of research.
+JDRF International is a leader in setting the agenda for diabetes research worldwide, and is the largest charitable funder of and advocate for type 1 diabetes research.
+The mission of JDRF is accelerating life-changing breakthroughs to cure, prevent and treat T1D and its complications.

 JDRF is a global funding agency with a substantial proportion of its grants awarded outside the United States.
 We encourage any and all qualified researchers interested in addressing the scientific and clinical challenges and gaps to cure type 1 diabetes and its complications to apply for funding.
 Decisions on funding are based on the quality, mission relevance, and priority of the proposed research.
 JDRF encourages submission of innovative, high-risk/high-reward, field-changing research proposals to accelerate its mission.